LukePappa/Ourism/text.md

-The essence of existence is the Divine.
-To attune to it is one's true purpose.
+The essence and telos of existence is the Divine.